bobbytrapz/chrome/README.md

 Very much a work in progress.
 Features are only added as I need for my other projects.

+The api is not final and not even particularly well thought out.
+I just needed something quick and dirty.
+I'm still figuring a lot out.
+But this is a cool project and I will likely return to clean it up.

 There is no support for Windows but I hope there will be eventually.

 ## Take a screenshot